AlexMelenchon/Hierarchial-Pathfinding-Research/docs/index.md

 ```
   - The Cluster is simple, it's just stores it's position & size.
 But take note, each Cluster has a vector of the Nodes that are inside him; this is done in order to prevent two things:
     - This makes the code faster, since we don't have to check every node in the Graph, just to ones inside the same Cluster.
+(Note that, ethier way, we store the Nodes in a vector called StaticNodes, here we will store all the Nodes that are from the beginning & that cannot be changed (Ex.
+Static walls) because, if we where to insert a Node that can be modified (let's say a wall that you can tear down or that you can build) we would added ONLY to its Cluster Node Vector.
+This is done to have a faster check in the Node deletion process).
-    - In order to have multi-level search, the Nodes must store it's level.
+    - In order to have a multi-level search, the Nodes must store it's level.
 This makes the pathfinding go slower, since we have to instance one more variable.
-My work arround for this is to have the clusters already separated in levels by their position in the vector of Cluster vecotrs (Ex. lvlClusters[N] stores all the Clusters in the N+1 level, beign 0 the non-abstract level).
-This way we don't have all the Clusters & Nodes in the same place, but have a little of structure.
+My work around for this is to have the clusters already separated in levels by their position in the vector of Cluster vectors (Ex. lvlClusters[N] stores all the Clusters in the N+1 level, being 0 the non-abstract level).
+This way we don't have all the Clusters & Nodes in the same place, but have a little structure.

 ```cpp